 Pam Miller, MA, Pleasant Hills

-I would have to say my favorite is a book that i read to my kids is called Guess How Much I Love You.
-It has a mommy and baby animals, and the mom gives the baby the reasons for her love as the theme through the book!
+I would have to say my favorite is a book that I read to my kids is called Guess How Much I Love You by Sam McBratney.
+It has a mommy and baby animals, and the mom gives the baby the reasons for her love as the theme through the book.
 Definitely my favorite!

-Wendy Eson, Lactation Consultant & Supervisor, Breastfeeding Center of Pittsburgh
+Wendy Eson, Lactation Consultant & Manager, Breastfeeding Center of Pittsburgh

-I have two.
-Favorite book as a little girl would be Fourteen Bears in Summer and Winter by Evelyn Scott, It’s a story about a mother and father bear with 12 children (11 girl bears and 1 boy bear, Theodore).
-The story depicts how the bears live and play in summer and winter.
-Wonderful illustrations by Virginia Parsons.
-Each bear, except little Theodore who lives with mom and dad, has its own treehouse in the clearing of a forest.
+My favorite book as a little girl was Fourteen Bears in Summer and Winter by Evelyn Scott, with wonderful illustrations by Virginia Parsons.
+The story depicts how a mother and father bear and their 12 children (11 girl bears and 1 boy bear, Theodore) live and play in summer and winter.
+Each bear, except little Theodore (who lives with mom and dad), has its own treehouse in the clearing of a forest.
 I so wanted to live in one of those houses.
-Second book, as a teenager, would be The Outsiders by S.E.
+My other favorite, as a teenager, would be The Outsiders by S.E.
 Hinton.
 Enough said.

 Dr. Seuss is a favorite author of mine, and any of his books were favorites for my children too — especially The Lorax, McEligot’s Pool, Horton Hears a Who!, Oh, the Places You’ll Go!, The Foot Book, and Green Eggs and Ham.
 (Our collection is vast.)
 Harold and The Purple Crayon by Crockett Johnson is another classic that would motivate a few drawings by the end of the next day.
 Of course The Giving Tree and Where the Sidewalk Ends by Shel Silverstein.
 I also enjoyed White Fang and The Call of the Wild by Jack London, as well as The Hardy Boys series as a young reader.
 And I will always enjoy Calvin and Hobbes.